Graphic design: Historical background

-In China, during the Tang dynasty (618–907) wood blocks were cut to print on textiles and later to reproduce Buddhist texts.
+In China during the Tang dynasty (618–907), woodblocks were cut to print on textiles and later to reproduce Buddhist texts.
 A Buddhist scripture printed in 868 is the earliest known printed book.
 Beginning in the 11th century in China, longer scrolls and books were produced using movable type printing, making books widely available during the Song dynasty (960–1279).

 In Mesopotamia, writing (as an extension of graphic design) began with commerce.
-The earliest writing system, cuneiform, started out with basic pictograms, which were representations of houses, lambs, or grain.
+The earliest writing system, cuneiform, began with basic pictograms representing houses, lambs, or grain.

 In the mid-15th century in Mainz, Germany, Johannes Gutenberg developed a way to reproduce printed pages at a faster pace using movable type made with a new metal alloy that created a revolution in the dissemination of information.

 Nineteenth century

 In 1849, Henry Cole became one of the major forces in design education in Great Britain, informing the government of the importance of design in his Journal of Design and Manufactures.
 He organized the Great Exhibition as a celebration of modern industrial technology and Victorian design.

-From 1891 to 1896, William Morris' Kelmscott Press was a leader in graphic design associated with the Arts and Crafts movement, creating hand-made books in medieval and Renaissance era style, in addition to wallpaper and textile designs.
+From 1891 to 1896, William Morris' Kelmscott Press was a leader in graphic design associated with the Arts and Crafts movement, creating hand-made books in medieval and Renaissance-era style, in addition to wallpaper and textile designs.
 Morris' work, along with the rest of the Private Press movement, directly influenced Art Nouveau.